bigvoodoo/bvi-mega-menu/readme.txt

 == Changelog ==

+= 4.0.7 =

+* Bug fix: Adds additional check to drop the mega menu down after the initial AJAX call is completed when first hovering over a main menu item

 = 4.0.6 =

 * Bug fix: Switches async to explicit true to avoid blocks on the ajax calls on Chrome only